Macker85/World-Cup-Quiz/README.md

 ### Color Scheme

-The colours I choose were more in support of the background image and the main question area was left with some oppacity to ensure that wasn't lost.
+The colors I choose were more in support of the background image and the main question area was left with some oppacity to ensure that it wasn't lost.
 The gold is to link in with the world cup trophy and the black to make it really stand out.

 ![color scheme](./docs/color/color-scheme.png)